The Personal Annual Review

 In fact, they legitimately enjoy being wrong.
 They embrace new information as “software updates" to their brain.

-To paraphrase Mark Twain, what did I "know for sure" that I now know just ain't so?
+To paraphrase Mark Twain, what did I know for sure that just ain't so?

 If you can't think of anything, that's a bad thing.